zhangjiaobxy/ToBio/README.md

 	* netalLabel : it stores output files of NETAL and raw labels, which are created in the program execution stage

 	* hubLabel : it stores output files of HubAlign and raw labels, which are created in the program execution stage

+	* magnaLabel : it stores output files of MAGNA and raw labels, which are created in the program execution stage

 	* csvFeatureLabel : it stores final feature label csv file, which is created in the program execution stage